How to Spray Paint Indoors (Without Making a Mess)

 Related: How to Make a Folding Workbench

-Folding a workbench and moving a table saw
+Person folding a workbench and moving a table saw to make space in a workshop

 Step 2.
 Adjust Your Sprayer to Reduce Overspray

 My go-to paint sprayer is my HVLP HomeRight Super Finish Max.
-It’s easy to use, easy to clean and it’s been a huge timesaver for me.
+It’s easy to use, easy to clean and always gives me a professional-looking finish.

-Makayla’s biggest suggestion for us is to “dial in your paint sprayer.”
+Makayla’s biggest suggestion is to “dial in your paint sprayer.”
 She said this will “help reduce overspray and ensure you aren’t outputting too much paint.”
-She went on to say “the Super Finish Max doesn’t produce a lot of overspray, to begin with, unlike other sprayers which might leave you with a big mess.”
+She went on to say, “The Super Finish Max doesn’t produce a lot of overspray, to begin with, unlike other sprayers, which might leave you with a big mess.”

-A while back Laura and Makayla also gave me some great tips to avoid an orange peel texture when using a paint sprayer.
-Orange peel is the bumpy texture that can sometimes appear on the surface of our projects when using a sprayer.
-Outputting too much paint can cause overspray and it can create an orange peel texture.
+A while back, Laura and Makayla also gave me some great tips on avoiding an orange peel texture when using a paint sprayer.
+Orange peel is the bumpy texture that can sometimes appear on the surface of your projects when using a sprayer.
+Outputting too much paint can cause overspray and create an orange peel texture.

 Related: 7 Ways to Prevent Orange Peel Texture